s-benavides/MHD_shell_model/README.md

 1. Full Navier Stokes.
 2. Phase-only.
 See [Arguedas-Leiva et al. Phys.
 Rev. Research 4, L032035 (2022)](https://doi.org/10.1103/PhysRevResearch.4.L032035) for info on phase-only formulations.

 Example directories include two full models (one HD and one MHD) and one phase-only HD model.
-The MHD directory creates multiple parallel runs, with varying magnetic energy injection rate.
+The MHD directory creates multiple parallel runs (using MPI4Py), with varying magnetic energy injection rate.
 The two HD directories create multiple parallel runs, with varying control parameter $b$ (which controls what the second conserved quantity is).
+Note, MPI4Py is not needed to run the model itself.

 ### Capabilities:
 * Statistics of phases and triad phases.